 Owner & Speech-Language Pathologist

-Vaishali Ganguly is a registered Speech-Language Pathologist with over 15 years experience.
+Vaishali Ganguly is a registered Speech-Language Pathologist with over 15 years of experience.
 She completed her B.Sc. at McMaster University and then continued to complete her M.Sc. in Speech-Language Pathology at Massachusetts General Hospital -Institute of Health Professions in Boston, graduating in 2002.
-She started her career off working with adults and gained valuable experiences working in a variety of settings including hospitals, community, and Long-Term Care in Boston, London (UK) & Toronto and transitioned to pediatrics in 2012.
+She started her career working with adults and gained valuable experiences working in a variety of settings including hospitals, community, and Long-Term Care in Boston, London (UK) & Toronto.
+She transitioned to pediatrics in 2012.

-Vaishali is registered with the College of Audiologists and Speech-Language Pathologist of Ontario (CASLPO) and a member of The Ontario Association of Speech-Language Pathologist and Audiologists (OSLA).
+Vaishali is registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO), and is a member of The Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).

-Alexandra is a Speech-Language Pathologist who is registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO) & member of The Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).
-She completed her Master of Health Science at the University of Queensland in Australia.
-Previously, she graduated from the University of Guelph with a Bachelor in Psychology and Genetics.
+Lindsey Noblitt is a Speech-Language Pathologist and is registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO) and a member of The Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).
+She obtained her B.A. in Speech-Language Pathology and Audiology in 2010 and her M.A in Speech-Language Pathology in 2012 from the University of Akron in Akron, Ohio.

 Communication Disorders Assistant